Doubly random polytopes: Complexity in the dense regime

 In this section we describe the expected number of facets of $P \sim P_2(d, m, p)$ when $p$ is close to 1.
 The upper and lower bounds on the expected number of faces will be nontrivial for $p > 1 - \delta_d$ where $\delta_d$ is a constant depending only on $d$.
 Moreover the expected number of faces in this regime will be bounded between $c(d, p) m$ and $C(d, p) m$ where $C(d, p)$ and $c(d, p)$ approach the same value as $p$ tends to one.
 However, the results do not require that $p$ tends to one with $m$ in order to be able to give useful upper and lower bounds.

 The bounds that are established apply to a more general class of random polytope.
-In some sense the bounds more heavily depend on the second step of the two-step model than on the first.
+In some sense the bounds depend more heavily on the second step of the two-step model than on the first.
 The upper bound for the dense regime follows from an general upper bound that we prove for simple polytopes $P$ in the model $\B(P, p)$ that holds provided that all subsets of $d + 2$ vertices that do not lie on a facet of $P$ do not lie in the same hyperplane.
 For simple polytopes, this condition is referred to a \emph{(primal) nondegeneracy} from the point of view of linear programming.
 Moreover, it is a reasonable assumption for us; $P \sim P_1(d, m)$ will have all of its vertices in general position with probability 1, so $P^{\circ}$ will be nondegenerate.

-To study the facets of $Q \sim \B(P, p)$ for $P$ a simple polytope we observe that the set of facets naturally partition into \emph{old facets}, those facets that arise as the restriction of the binomial model to a facet of $P$, and \emph{new facets}, those facets that are not contained in any single facet of $P$.
+To study the facets of $Q \sim \B(P, p)$ for $P$ a simple polytope we observe that the set of facets naturally partitions into \emph{old facets}, those facets that arise as the restriction of the binomial model to a facet of $P$, and \emph{new facets}, those facets that are not contained in any single facet of $P$.
 Another way to define these notions is by examining the number of vertices of $P$ ``above" a facet of $Q$.
-To make this precise, one may assume that $P$ contains the origin in its interior and for a facet $\sigma$ of $Q$, we let $\mathcal{C}(\sigma)$ denote the set of vertices of $P$ on or above the hyperplane defined by $\sigma$.
-If $Q$ still contains the origin in its interior, which holds with high probability as long as $mp$ doesn't tend to zero, then the old facets of $Q$ are all those facets $\sigma$ with $\mathcal{C}(\sigma) = \sigma$ and the rest are the new facets.
+To make this precise, one may assume that $P$ contains the origin in its interior and for a facet $\sigma$ of $Q$, we let $\mathcal{C}(\sigma)$ denote the set of vertices of $P$ on the hyperplane determined by $\sigma$ or in the half-space determined by $\sigma$ not containing the origin.
+More succinctly $\mathcal{C}(\sigma)$ is the set of vertices of $P$ on or above the hyperplane determined by $\sigma$.
+If $Q$ still contains the origin in its interior, which holds with high probability in the regime of $m$ and $p$ we are interested in, then the old facets of $Q$ are all those facets $\sigma$ with $\mathcal{C}(\sigma) = \sigma$ and the rest are the new facets.
 A first observation toward enumerating the new facets is the following claim:

 \begin{claim} If $\sigma$ is a new facet of $Q \sim \B(P, p)$, then the set of vertices on or above above the hyperplane determined by $\sigma$ in $P$ induce a connected subgraph of the 1-skeleton of $P$, whose vertices we will denote by $\spcap(\sigma)$. \end{claim} \begin{proof} Let $\sigma$ be a new facet of $Q \sim \B(P, p)$.
 At any vertex $v$ in $\spcap(\sigma)$ the value of the linear functional given by the normal vector to the hyperplane determined by $\sigma$ is nonnegative.
 Moreover, the simplex method starting at $v$ will find a path from $v$ to an optimal vertex $w$ with respect to this functional and in doing so the path will always stay inside $\spcap(\sigma)$. \end{proof}